ColdMacaroni/libcry/README.md

 patch to my email ! (see `git format-patch` and `git send-email`).
 They are all welcome and I'll try to get back to you in time.

-You can just build normally with meson, nothing fancy. **Important:** Running with a debugger is weird.
-It'll grab the wrong symbols.
-Make sure to run gdb or whatever with a specific coredump to make it work.
+You can just build normally with meson, nothing fancy.

 ## It threw an error at me